Do I Invest in Commercial or Residential Property?

 What is Residential Property?

-This property type is more commonly known amongst investors and describes a dwelling which is leased for non-business occupation.
+This property type is more commonly known amongst investors and describes a dwelling which is leased for non-business occupation; it is also advisable to seek the expertise of residential conveyancing solicitors who can guide you through the legal aspects of buying or selling such properties.
 If you are purchasing a property to let, it is a good source of income, but there are also some potential downsides to consider:

 According to the consumer choice brand Which?, “a typical lease length in a London office is generally between 10 and 15 years,” allowing for an increased element of security.
 This is contrasted with residential property which usually has a lease of “six months to a year”.